 Several tables in the

-mysql system database
+mysql system schema

-exist to maintain time zone information (see
+exist to store time zone information (see

 procedure creates the time zone tables, but does not load them.

 Loading the time zone information is not necessarily a one-time operation because the information changes occasionally.
 When such changes occur, applications that use the old rules become out of date and you may find it necessary to reload the time zone tables to keep the information used by your MySQL server current.
-See the notes at the end of this section.
+See Staying Current with Time Zone Changes.

 If your system has its own